amidos2006/gym-pcgrl/README.md

 ## Running train.py
 `train.py` uses `utils.py` and `model.py` to train a stable baseline PPO2 algorithm.
 You can configure `train.py` to train for different problems or different representation by changing the game and representation parameters in the file to a different problem and/or representation.

-To read more about the experiments and the different wrappers, check our paper (PCGRL: Procedural Content Generation via Reinforcement Learning)[].
+To read more about the experiments and the different wrappers, check our paper [PCGRL: Procedural Content Generation via Reinforcement Learning]().

 You can run the code either using the Dockerfile using the following command line after installing [Docker](https://www.docker.com/):
 ```